vippsas/vipps-recurring-api/vipps-recurring-api.md

-**Please note:** Vipps MobilePay does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change, pausing the agreement, etc).
+**Please note:** Vipps MobilePay does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change, pausing the agreement, etc.).

 **Important:** The integrator **must** implement such functionality for the customer to manage the agreement in their system.